 Welcome to MVRO

-MVRO is located in the Village Forum at Support Site and in Building 450 at Capodichino.
+MVRO is located in the Village Forum at Support Site and at Capodichino in Building 450.

-Since the military community is spread out among various locations, transportation is a necessity in Naples.
-Being without a car can be stressful on you and your family.
+Because the military community is spread across various locations, transportation is a necessity in Naples.
+Not having a car can be stressful for you and your family.

 You should plan on shipping your car as early as possible or plan on buying a car when you arrive.
 Be advised that insurance premiums are extremely expensive so please research insurance costs prior to shipping your vehicle.

 Individuals who do not have a license may find it difficult and expensive to obtain one in Naples.
 Young adults (under 18) are not allowed to drive in Italy.
-If you plan trips to other European countries an international license may be required, available through AAA.
+If you plan trips to other European countries an international license is required, available through AAA.

 For more specific information please see NASUPPACT INST.
-11240.29D
+11240.29E

 Gasoline and oil are made available to DOD personnel in Italy on a tax-free basis - which amounts to a substantial discount from the local market to prices comparable to the United States.
-Rationed coupons
+Tax free fuel cards are issued by the Navy Exchange Residential Services in Naples and by MWA located at Joint Forces Command (JFC) Lago Patria.

 The sale of AFI registered vehicles, purchased locally or shipped to Italy at government expense, are subject to the following restrictions: